aopecho/appdev-chapters/web-scraping-quickstart.md

 The `.css` method will return a list of HTML elements that match whatever selector we gave it as an argument.

+### Step 5

-5. Since we selected a list of elements, we can now loop through all of them and grab only the visible text of the element with the `text` method.
+Since we selected a list of elements, we can now loop through all of them and grab only the visible text of the element with the `text` method.

 ```ruby
 links.each do |link|